joebew42/joebew42.github.io/_posts/2021-06-05-clean-architecture-presenters-dilemma.markdown

 ## The Presenter, ViewModel, and View dilemma

-For our hands-on session, we decided to build a [**TODO application**](https://github.com/MatteoPierro/clean-todo).
-An application that can be used to manage a TODO list, and we started from the use case for creating new todos: The `AddTodoUseCase`.
+For our hands-on session, we decided to build a [**to-do list application**](https://github.com/MatteoPierro/clean-todo).
+An application that can be used to manage a to-do list, and we started from the use case for creating new to-dos: The `AddTodoUseCase`.

 While we were thinking and working on the UseCase, we decided to follow the design proposed in chapter 22 on "The Clean Architecture" of the book: